microsoft/xlang/src/UndockedRegFreeWinRT/Nuget/readme.txt

   </file>
 </assembly>

-Since the regfree winrt feature is already available on versions of windows 19h1 and above, this package will automatically disable itself on 19h1 and above.
-However you must target your application for windows for it to self-disable. https://docs.microsoft.com/en-us/windows/win32/sysinfo/targeting-your-application-at-windows-8-1
+Starting with Windows 10 19h1, the operating system has this feature by default and will use this information directly.
+Be sure to  target your application for windows so that the package automatically disables itself when this feature is available by default. https://docs.microsoft.com/en-us/windows/win32/sysinfo/targeting-your-application-at-windows-8-1

 ========================================================================